 Day Four of the Perfect Christmas In London Itinerary

 If you are looking for what to do in London at Christmas the you have to put some Christmas shopping on your list.
 Start your morning by indulging in some Christmas shopping along the famous Oxford and Regents Street!
 Some of the best and busiest shopping streets in the UK!
-But do be sure to return to Oxford and Regents Street in the evening to see some of the most impressive Christmas lights in London!
+But do be sure to return to Oxford and Regents Street in the evening to see some of the most impressive Christmas lights in London.

 - Fortnum and Masons and of course

 Harrods in my opinion usually has the best window displays but my favourite place to pick up bits is Fortnum and Mason’s as they specialise in food!
 It is also a great place to get some presents (English Breakfast Teas, fudge, and other English staples) to take back home after your trip and is one of the best things to do in London over Christmas.

 But if you don’t fancy this or can’t make a reservation these hotels also offer great festive afternoon teas